clarkwalcott/Zephyr-Group9/sprint1DesignDocument.md

 - From here we were able to set up the build environment, as well as build the application.
 We also had to set the toolchain variable and the zephyr variant in order for our board to recognize it
 - Lastly we found a board that acts as an emulator, so we were able to see output from our terminal by running 'ninja run'
 - We chose the DBOARD QEMU cortex_m3 because of its emulator capabilities, this way a physical board or server isnt necessary to visualize the output
-- Right now there is no data that we feel the need to keep safe and store during reset, so a database wont be needed with our project
+- Right now there is no data that we feel the need to persist during reset, so a database wont be needed with our project

 ![Running Evironment](helloRun.png)